fzi-forschungszentrum-informatik/PRIVACY-AVARE/AVARE-Box-Plug-ins/micFilterPlugin/README.md

 micFilterPlugin
 --------------------------

-The micFilterPlugin controls the access to microphone with the MediaRecorder class.
+The micFilterPlugin controls the access to the microphone with the MediaRecorder class.
 It hooks the following methods:

 - start()
 - stop()